 ENSO Composite Plots: Details and Directions

 - Output FormChoose one of the 4 types.
-For the last 3 options, two plots will be shown side by side (or top and bottom for smaller terminals).
+For the last 3 options, two plots will be shown next to each other.
 You should choose the region desired and the variable for all plots.
 For the single plot, you will also need to choose, event, type and season.
-For El Nino vs La Nina, just type and season.
+For El Niño vs La Niña, just type and season.
 For summer vs winter, event and type.

 A global plot or just over the United States (235E to 285E and 20N to 65N).

 ENSO Events are defined using SST for the Nino 3.4 region and SOI.
 Events are chosen that have a consistent signal throughout the entire season.
 Years that define the events are listed on the main page.

 Winter is defined from November to March.
 Summer for May through September.
 Years given are the year of the last month of the season.

 Means and Anomalies.
 Anomalies are calculated relative to the 1981-2010 time period for the NCEP data and the 1971-2000 time-period for the climate division data.

 - Temperature at the lowest model level (.995 sigma)